-You don’t need to study the teachings of Catholicism too deep to be repelled by the stench of death and deception that permeates its practices.
-There is nothing more creepy and absurd than entering an old style traditional Catholic church filled with skeletons and bones of “saints” and the like.
+You don’t need to study the teachings of Roman Catholicism too deeply to be repelled by the stench of death and deception that permeate its practices.
+There is nothing more creepy and absurd than entering an old style traditional Roman Catholic church filled with skeletons and bones of “saints” and the like.

 According to the New Catholic Encyclopedia, a relic is “the material remains of a saint or holy person after his death, as well as objects sanctified by contact with his body.”

 In utter desperation, modern Catholic apologists try to find a Biblical basis for this practice by citing some Bible passages which actually violate the Catholic definition of relics.

 A scholar pointed out that the few Bible texts that Catholic apologists have cobbled together “have to be so grossly isolated, so completely removed from any meaningful context, so as to provide automatic refutation upon the most basic contemplation.”

 For example, they cite 2 Kings 13:21

 “Once while the Israelites were burying a man, suddenly they saw a band of raiders; so they threw the man’s body into Elisha’s tomb.
 When the body touched Elisha’s bones, the man came to life and stood up on his feet.”